-1. If you have online store, traffic will follow –
+1. If you have an online store, traffic will follow:

 It doesn’t work like that.
-Even if you have the finest of the webstore, it doesn’t guarantee visitors unless you promote it strategically.
-According to World Wide Web Size there are 4.44 billion pages on the internet and your site can easily get lost in the crowd.
+Even if you have the finest of the website, it doesn’t guarantee visitors unless you promote it strategically.
+According to the World Wide Web Site, there are 4.44 billion pages on the internet and your site can easily get lost in the crowd.
 Therefore, your customers need to know about your site and the products you want to sell them.

 Your logo says a lot about your company.
 A website with no logo leaves its customers no impression at all after they leave the site.
 A logo enables quick recognition of your brand to your customers.
 But even then, there are so many others who launch their stores without logo due to the fear of spending hundreds of dollars on it.

 The fact is far from it.
 There are many options available for making a logo which are cost-effective as well as free sometimes.

 Shopify optimizes the images for your store.
 However, pay close attention to the size of the images.
 Always remember to resize and compress the images before you add them to the products on your Shopify store.
 You can either use several apps on the internet to resize the images or use the apps available in the Shopify store to do the same for $0.01 – $0.05 per image.

 4. No Proper About or Contact Page:

 About us, the page is the most visited part of any website after services and products.
 Even then, most of the merchants find it unnecessary to add it to their website.
 Well, don’t.
 Few other mistakes around this also include: